Cyang18/Programming-Langauge-Project-1/python code/math op/README.md

-so for the math op program in your terminal or IDE you need to install a library:
+So for the math op program in your terminal or IDE you need to install a library:

 pip install psutil

-its used to get the cpu time and memory usuage
+Its used to get the cpu time and memory usuage.